kemitchell/net-quorum-protocol/rules.md

 >
 > Special Members Not Responding:
 >
-> _List special members who did not respond, the [Primary Communication Method] used for them, and the [Backup Communication Method] used for them._
+> _List special members who did not respond, the [Primary Contact Method] used for them, and the [Backup Contact Method] used for them._
 >
 > Regular Members Approving:
 >